Tanzania Photo Safari 2018with author/photographer Boyd Norton

 Moreover, you will be helping to save Serengeti!
 Boyd has been leading the battle to stop a destructive commercial highway (and possible railroad) that would cut across northern Serengeti National Park, bisecting the greatest land mammal migration on earth.
 He is the co-founder and co-director of Serengeti Watch, a non-profit 501 (c) 3 organization to protect and preserve the Serengeti ecosystem.
 He is also the founder of the STOP THE SERENGETI HIGHWAY Facebook page which has nearly 60,000 followers worldwide.

 Photographic expertise and leadership of Boyd Norton.
 Boyd has made more than 50 trips to Africa.
 He estimates that he has spent almost 1000 days in the Serengeti ecosystem.
 Five of Boyd’s sixteen acclaimed books are on African subjects.
 His newest, Serengeti: The Eternal Beginning, was published in 2011.
 He’ll show you his secret places for best landscapes and wildlife.
 Barbara Norton is an award winning video producer who has made more than 30 trips to Africa.
+If you would like to also go to Kenya, which is in East Africa as well, these are some of the best safari destinations in Kenya that you may want to check out with Boyd and Barbara.

 * Intensive game viewing and photography at Serengeti National Park during migration time.